lingochen/FastSubd-Re/docs/polygon.md

 How?
 Migration.

-directed edges/boundary loop become internal implementation. hide it
+directed edges/boundary loop become internal implementation. hide it. (@done, 2025/05)

-exposed WholeEdge, use WholeEdge api to manipulated polyogn.
+exposed WholeEdge/HalfEdge, use WholeEdge/HalfEdge api to manipulated polyogn.

 WholeEdge mark as polygon edge or internal edge.

-fit triangles to polygon. (support general triangulation at later date.)
+fit triangles to polygon. (support general triangulation at later date?)